Scouts BSA Program

 Advancement & Awards

-There are more than 150 awards you can earn as a Boy Scout.
+There are more than 150 awards you can earn as a Scout BSA.
 Whether it’s a rank advancement, merit badge or one of the many other individual awards, there’s plenty for you to set your sights on.

 Scout Oath: On my honor I will do my best to do my duty to God and my country and to obey the Scout Law; to help other people at all times; to keep myself physically strong, mentally awake, and morally straight.